 In sports, carnitine plays an important role in fatty acid oxidation and energy production in the muscles.
 It is believed to improve performance in endurance sports, but it lacks scientific evidence.
 However, carnitine appears to reduce cellular damage and soreness after an excessive effort and may reduce recovery time.
 Carnitine deficiency can lead to symptoms such as muscle weakness (especially during exercise), shortness of breath, symptoms of hypoglycemia (low blood sugar), disorders of lipid metabolism, and heart problems.

 In conclusion, our carnitine levels impact many aspects of our mental and physical health.
-In order to make sure that your carnitine levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your carnitine levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers